 At ALTANA, risk management in the strict sense is viewed as the systematic compilation, evaluation, documentation, communication, and, if not already in place, derivation of measures regarding the relevant risks as well as the determination and assessment of risk-bearing capacity.
 Thus it is an essential component of the company’s system for early risk recognition in accordance with section 91 (2) of the German Stock Corporation Act.
-This system was voluntarily examined by the auditor.
+This system was voluntarily examined by the auditor again in 2022.
 The audit deemed the system capable of recognizing risks that can endanger the existence of the company at an early stage.

 Risks that are identified are evaluated in a uniform way.
 So-called evaluated risks are assessed based on the probability of their occurring and the potential damages.
 Individual risks are assigned to certain risk groups.
 Risks or risk groups rated as very high are risks which could cost the company more than € 25 million in the next twelve months.
 Individual risks that could cost the company between € 12 million and € 25 million are rated as high risks; risks that would cost between € 5 million and € 12 million are categorized as medium risks, and risks that would cost less than € 5 million are deemed low risks.
 The prioritization resulting from the assessment determines focal points for the development and initiation of countermeasures to prevent or reduce the potential effects of risks.

 The individual risks and risk fields described below could have a material adverse effect on the Group’s earnings, financial, and asset situation in the years to come and thus give rise to a negative deviation from the forecast development.
 For risks categorized as “medium,” “high,” and “very high” we address changes in our appraisal compared to the previous year.